Jeganprakash/javascript-oop-simpletaskapp/README.md

-# javascript simpletaskapp using ES6 Classes
+# javascript simpletaskapp using ES6 Class